shalommmitz/Junior_High_Robotics_Course/robot_firmware/README.md

    There are more details at: https://github.com/micropython/webrepl

-3)    Using WebREPL, import the 'robot' module.
-This will define 4 outputs: pwmRight, dirRight, pwmLeft, dirLeft
+3. Using WebREPL, import the 'robot' module:

+    Once you get the ">>>" prompt,  enter the command `import robot` This will define 4 outputs:
+    pwmRight, dirRight, pwmLeft, dirLeft
     Each of those can be set to high or low, for example: pwmRight.low() or pwmLeft.high()
+    Experiment: those 4 pins control the motors.